-You have the option to submit a one-page statement, resume, or recommendation as part of your online application.
+You have the option to submit a one-page statement or resume as part of your online application.
 If you’re missing required coursework, fall below admission criteria, or graduated from a nonaccredited high school, we recommend you complete this step.

 Guidance for Transfer Students

 Thinking about becoming a Ball State Cardinal?
 Check out our YouTube playlist for transfer students.
 Explore our academic colleges, learn how to apply for admissions and financial aid, and discover the next steps you'll take after you're admitted.
 We're ready when you're ready—apply to Ball State.